CZ-NIC/pz/README.md

 [![Build Status](https://travis-ci.org/CZ-NIC/pz.svg?branch=main)](https://travis-ci.org/CZ-NIC/pz)
 [![Downloads](https://pepy.tech/badge/pz)](https://pepy.tech/project/pz)

 Ever wished to use Python in Bash?
 Would you choose the Python syntax over `sed`, `awk`, ...?
-Should you exactly know what command would you use in Python but you end up querying `man` again and again, read further.
+Should you exactly know what command would you use in Python, but you end up querying `man` again and again, read further.
 The utility allows you to *pythonize* the shell: to pipe arbitrary contents through `pz`, loaded with your tiny Python script.

 **How?
 Simply meddle with the `s` variable.** Example: appending '.com' to every line.
 ```bash